charanjit-singh/cjgrok/README.md

 <div align="center">

-A Chrome extension to manage and delete your Grok Imagine posts.
-View all your posts in a gallery, delete individual posts, or bulk delete them all.
+A Chrome extension that provides superpowers to Grok AI.
+It is designed to manage and delete your Grok Imagine posts, especially the hidden ones.

 [**Features**](#features) • [**Installation**](#installation) • [**Usage**](#usage) • [**Privacy**](#privacy--security)